robertorosero/pyhtonmig/Doc/reference/compound_stmts.rst

 The function definition does not execute the function body; this gets executed only when the function is called.

-A function definition may be wrapped by one or more decorator expressions.
+A function definition may be wrapped by one or more :term:`decorator` expressions.
 Decorator expressions are evaluated when the function is defined, in the scope that contains the function definition.
 The result must be a callable, which is invoked with the function object as the only argument.
 The returned value is